 With this scan, the aim is to discover if there is any problem in the genital anatomy that complicates the deposition of semen in the vagina.
 In addition, testicular palpation may lead the specialist to suspect an error in spermatogenesis (production of spermatozoa) or some alteration that prevents the spermatozoa from leaving when ejaculating.

-In any case, in order to confirm it, it will be necessary to carry out other tests such as those described below.
+In any case, in order to confirm the last one, it will be necessary to carry out other tests such as those described below.

 After checking that there are no anatomical problems that hinder intercourse, a seminogram, also known as a spermiogram or spermogram, is performed.